vergi40/ChessArena/Readme.md

 ## Clients
 * Free to use any language according to own preferences.
-* Only requirement is to implement common interface [ChessArena.proto](Server/ChessArena.proto) to make connection to game server possible.
+* Only requirement is to implement common interface [GameManager.proto](Server/gRPC/protos/GameManager.proto) to support all game server requirements.
 Supported gRPC languages: https://grpc.io/docs/languages/

 ### lipi WIP